We are blitzing green chillis and a bit of oil to make green chilli paste! Preparing this paste in advance will make Indian cooking so much faster.

-Not only will this paste simplify daily Indian cooking, it’s also a great way to preserve green chillis.
-Whenever I go to the Indian grocery store, I stock up on green chillis and if I don’t use them fast enough, they start to get moldy or soggy.
+Not only will this paste simplify daily Indian cooking, but it’s also a great way to preserve green chillis.
+Whenever I go to the Indian grocery store, I stock up on green chillis, and if I don’t use them fast enough, they start to get moldy or soggy.

 By blending and then freezing green chillis, you can store and use them for months to come!